ikarus-project/ikarus/docs/website/01_theory/assembler.md

 size_t estimateOfConnectivity() // (7)
 ```

-1. Returns the number of degress of freedom.
+1. Returns the number of degrees of freedom.
 2. Returns the number of degrees of freeedom, which are not constrained by a dirichlet boundary condition.
 3. Returns a reference to the finite element container that you gave to the assembler when constructing it.
 4. Gets a reduced vector and returns a full vector.
 Entries corresponding to fixed dofs are set to 0.
 Values of the other entries are